SalehHub/laravel-remote-logger/README.md

 ## Features

 - Easy installation and configuration
+- Bearer token authentication
 - Asynchronous logging (queued) to avoid slowing down requests
 - Automatic retry on failure (3 attempts with backoff)
-- Works with any Laravel logging server
-- Supports all log levels
+- Configurable timeout and SSL verification
 - Fallback to local logging on failure

 ## Installation